DVC Resale Average Sales Prices for April 2021

-This article features the average sales price of contracts categorized by resort and month sold for April 2018 through April 2019.
-Our goal is for this to provide great directional information for anyone considering a Disney Vacation Club (DVC) resale purchase or just wanting to satisfy a general curiosity of prices and trends.
+This article features the average sales price of contracts categorized by resort and month sold from April 2020 through April 2021 by DVC Resale Market (DVCRM).
+Our goal for this article is to provide great directional information for anyone considering a Disney Vacation Club (DVC) resale purchase or just wanting to satisfy a general curiosity of prices and trends.

 DVC Resale Price Changes for Walt Disney World (WDW) Resorts

 Below is a chart and graph detailing the average prices per point for each WDW DVC Resort, Apr. ’20 – Apr. ’21:

 Below is a chart and graph detailing the average prices per point for each Non-WDW DVC Resort, Apr. ’20 – Apr. ’21:

 DVC Resale Prices Compared to Direct DVC Prices